dataforgoodfr/quotaclimat/README.md

 # 🤱 I want to contribute!
 Where do I start?

 1. Learn about the project by watching the introduction videos mentioned above.
-2. Launch the Streamlit dashboard on your local, and browse around.
-Steps are described below.
+2. Make sure you can check out the [documentation](https://www.notion.so/dataforgood/QuotaClimat-6c011dc529f14f309f74970df243b819) (ask access).
 3. Check out the data in data_public.
 4. Join https://dataforgood.fr/join and the Slack #offseason_quotaclimat
 5. Introduce yourself on Slack by stating your expertise and how much time you would like to give.
-6. Join a dev meetings on Tuesdays at 19h or 13h.
+6. Join a dev meetings on Tuesdays at 19h.

 ##  :wrench: Development